-Volodymyr Zelensky, a comedian with no political experience who plays the country’s president on a TV show, has won Ukraine’s presidential election in a landslide, according to a national exit poll.
-The poll showed Zelensky receiving 73% of the vote, sweeping away Ukraine’s incumbent president, Petro Poroshenko, who conceded defeat.
+Volodymyr Zelenskiy, a comedian with no political experience who plays the country’s president on a TV show, has won Ukraine’s presidential election in a landslide, according to a national exit poll.
+The poll showed Zelenskiy receiving 73% of the vote, sweeping away Ukraine’s incumbent president, Petro Poroshenko, who conceded defeat.

 Interested in Ukraine?Add Ukraine as an interest to stay up to date on the latest Ukraine news, video, and analysis from ABC News.

-At a campaign party in a bar in Kiev, packed with hundreds of journalists, Zelensky declared victory.
-As the exit poll’s results were announced, confetti was shot into the air and Zelensky thanked his campaign volunteers, saying they had “protected Ukraine.”
+At a campaign party in a bar in Kiev, packed with hundreds of journalists, Zelenskiy declared victory.
+As the exit poll’s results were announced, confetti was shot into the air and Zelenskiy thanked his campaign volunteers, saying they had “protected Ukraine.”
 Poroshenko announced he was conceding shortly afterwards.